 Under the Knights' careful guidance, Papa Vince learned the SECRET ART of making what he used to call “MEDICINE OIL.”

-After the war, the fast advancement of technology made Papa Vince pondered whether a mechanical press will ever be built.
-When he first heard about the mechanical press that was made in 1964, he saved and saved until his dream came true.
-In 1972, he bought the first mechanical press that existed in the Valley of Belice.
+After the war, the fast advancement in technology made Papa Vince wonder whether a mechanical press would ever be built.
+In 1964, when he first heard about the mechanical press, he saved fervently until he was finally able to buy one in 1972: the very first mechanical press in the entire valley of Belice.
 OH BOY, was Papa happy!

-In fact, the Two Phase Waterless Press reduces oxidation significantly by using a vacuum pressing technology that is controlled by computers.
-Papa was finally able to replicate that very same Extra Virgin Olive Oil he used to make for the Knight of De Stefani and even improve on it.
+By using this highly sophisticated technology, Papa was able to control every single stage of the pressing and finally replicate that very same Extra Virgin Olive Oil he used to make for the Knight of De Stefani at the Castello of Rampinzeri.

-Papa Vince Family Member
+Papa Vince family member